tareq1988/wp-recaptcha-integration/readme.txt

 Then go to the [Google Recaptcha Site](http://www.google.com/recaptcha), sign up your site and enter your API-Keys on the configuration page.

 == Frequently asked questions ==

+= Will you support plugin XYZ? =

+If XYZ stands for a widely used free and OpenSource plugin in active development with some 100k+ downloads I will give it a try.
+Just ask.

 = The captcha does not show up.
 What’s wrong? =